 - Skill development — Many relevant student job positions on campus are available, such as Resident Health Assistants or Biology Lab Assistants.

-Check out the catalog for a complete list of the requirements, courses, and objectives for the Pre-Chiropractic program!
-Link upcoming as the catalog is revised for 2020-21.
+Check out the catalog for a complete list of the requirements, courses, and objectives for the Biology Pre-Chiropractic program.

 This program is designed to provide the preparation that is needed to apply to chiropractic schools.
 Students take courses that are required for entrance, as well as recommended courses.
 This academic preparation provides part of the necessary components.
 In addition, students are given instruction and guidance to complete an application profile that is competitive, including extra-curricular activities, volunteerism, clinical exposure, and undergraduate research.
 Finally, seminars are available for training in professionalism, the application process, interview preparation, and development of essential competencies.